dfki-asr/gCodeAnalyzer/README.md

         GR:validFrom             "2016-10-11T20:03:52.867Z"^^xsd:dateTime .
 ```

-At some point, more gCode statistics will be added.
+At some point, more API features (layer, speed, extrusion, distance print time, used filament, weight, etc.) will be added.
 Maybe you want to contribute?

 ## Dependencies
 gCodeAnalyzer depends on [gCodeInfo](https://github.com/rmrschub/GCodeInfo), a mavenized fork of [GCodeInfo]{https://github.com/dietzm/GCodeInfo}.